 New structures identified within our chromosomes

-Since the beginning of this century, major technological advances in molecular and genomic research, coupled with new approaches in very high-resolution photonic microscopy, have revealed new chromosomal structures and new principles of organization of our genomes (the genome contains all genetic information and therefore all DNA sequences transmitted through cell division).
+Since the beginning of this century, major technological advances in molecular and genomic science, combined with new approaches in ultra-high-resolution photonic microscopy, have revealed new chromosomal structures and new principles governing the organization of our genomes (the genome contains all genetic information and thus all DNA sequences transmitted through cell division).

 Frédéric Bantignies, University of Montpellier and Giacomo Cavalli, University of Montpellier

-Left: DNA in chromosomes within a cell nucleus, viewed using fluorescent DNA intercalators and super-resolution microscopy.
-Right: examples of TADs comprising several substructures, CNDs, viewed using specific fluorescent markers and super-resolution microscopy.
-Quentin Szabo, Provided by the author
+Left: Chromosomal DNA in a cell nucleus, visualized using a fluorescent DNA intercalator and observed via super-resolution microscopy.
+Right: Examples of TADs comprising several substructures, known as CNDs, visualized using specific fluorescent markers and observed via super-resolution microscopy.
+Quentin Szabo, Courtesy of the author

-This knowledge is crucial to understanding how our cells function, but also to better understand certain diseases and their progression.
+This knowledge is crucial not only for understanding how our cells function, but also for gaining a better understanding of certain diseases and their progression.

-Deoxyribonucleic acid, or DNA, contains genetic information specific to each living species.
-Chromosomes are the physical carriers of this information.
-The entire set of chromosomes is also called the genome and contains all the genes.
-Since the discovery of the double helix structure of DNA in 1953, the question of its organization within the nuclei of our cells has been the subject of extensive research worldwide.
-To fully understand this question, it should be noted that humans have 46 chromosomes, which contain 3 billion base pairs (bp) of DNA, representing a molecular filament approximately 2 m long.
-This strand can be contained within cell nuclei measuring approximately 10 μm (one micrometer = one thousandth of a millimeter) in diameter.
-To better understand how the genome and our genes function, it was therefore essential to know how all this DNA is able to fold into a cell nucleus.
+Deoxyribonucleic acid, or DNA, contains the genetic information specific to each living species.
+Chromosomes serve as the physical carriers of this information.
+The complete set of chromosomes is also called the genome and contains all the genes.
+Since the discovery in 1953 of DNA’s double-helix structure, the question of its organization within our cell nuclei has sparked extensive global research.
+To fully grasp this issue, it is worth noting here that humans have 46 chromosomes, which contain 3 billion base pairs (bp) of DNA, representing a molecular strand approximately 2 meters long.
+Yet this strand is capable of fitting inside cell nuclei that are about 10 μm (one micrometer = one-thousandth of a millimeter) in diameter.
+To better understand how the genome and our genes function, it was therefore essential to understand how all this DNA is able to fold up within a cell nucleus.

-At the beginning of this organization, we have the nucleosome, whose structure was elucidated in 1997.
-The nucleosome is formed of highly basic proteins called histones, which have a high affinity for the acidic DNA molecule.
-These histones form a central body around which the DNA molecule winds, at a rate of 146 bp per nucleosome, forming a sort of "macaron" 11 nm (one nanometer = one millionth of a millimeter) wide and 6 nm high.
-The nucleosome therefore represents the first structural level of DNA organization in the nucleus.
-As a sign of its importance, this very particular structure is found in all organisms with nuclei (eukaryotes), whether they are single-celled or more complex, such as animals and plants.
+At the beginning of this structure lies the nucleosome, whose structure was elucidated in 1997.
+The nucleosome is composed of highly basic proteins called histones, which have a strong affinity for the acidic DNA molecule.
+These histones form a central core around which the DNA molecule winds, at a rate of 146 base pairs per nucleosome, creating a sort of “macaron” 11 nm (one nanometer = one millionth of a millimeter) wide and 6 nm high.
+The nucleosome thus represents the first structural level of DNA organization within the nucleus.
+A sign of its importance is that this very specific structure is found in all organisms with a nucleus (eukaryotes), whether they are unicellular or more complex, such as animals and plants.

-For a very long time, it was thought that the succession of nucleosomes (also called chromatin fibers), forming a kind of "string of pearls," wound around itself in a regular manner to form a fiber 30 nm in diameter.
-Spiral supercoils of this fiber were thought to ultimately lead to chromosomes.
-However, technical limitations, including the low resolution of microscopy techniques and the lack of other methods, made it impossible to prove whether this hypothesis was correct.
+For a very long time, it was believed that the sequence of nucleosomes (also known as chromatin fibers), forming a sort of “string of pearls,” wound itself in turn in a regular pattern to form a fiber 30 nm in diameter.
+Spiral supercoils of this fiber were thought to ultimately form chromosomes.
+However, technical limitations—notably the low resolution of microscopy techniques and the lack of alternative methods—prevented scientists from verifying whether this hypothesis was correct.

-On the other hand, we have known since 1985 that the organization of chromosomes in cell nuclei is not random.
-Furthermore, the well-known X-shaped form of chromosomes is not incorrect, but represents only a very transient stage in their organization.
-This highly condensed X-shaped conformation is conducive to their segregation (sharing) in daughter cells during cell division.
+On the other hand, it has been known since 1985 that the arrangement of chromosomes within cell nuclei is not random.
+Furthermore, the well-known X-shaped form of chromosomes is not incorrect, but represents only a very transient stage of their organization.
+Indeed, this highly condensed X-shaped conformation facilitates their segregation (distribution) into daughter cells during cell division.
 But the rest of the time, the shape of chromosomes is quite different.
-Visualization using fluorescent molecules capable of specifically interlocking with the DNA double helix has shown that each chromosome occupies its own territory within the nucleus, thus avoiding excessive entanglement with other chromosomes.
-This property of "chromosomal territory" is also found in most species and appears to be very important, particularly for species with a large number of chromosomes.
+Visualizing them using fluorescent molecules capable of specifically binding to the DNA double helix has shown that each chromosome occupies its own territory within the nucleus, thereby avoiding excessive entanglement with other chromosomes.
+This property of “chromosomal territory” is also found in most species and appears to be very important, particularly for species with a large number of chromosomes.

-New technologies provide a fresh perspective on genome organization
+New technologies offer a fresh perspective on the organization of the genome

-These advances were made possible by the development and use of brand new technologies.
-First, there were new genomics techniques, including very high-throughput DNA sequencing (next-generation sequencing) and the ability to capture fine chromosome structures molecularly using the "Hi-C" method.
-At the same time, the advent of super-resolution photonic microscopy, which uses fluorescent DNA markers, made it possible to visualize these chromosomal structures directly in the cell nucleus.
+These advances were made possible by the development and use of entirely new technologies.
+First, there were new genomics techniques, including ultra-high-throughput DNA sequencing (next-generation sequencing) and the ability to capture the fine molecular structures of chromosomes using the “Hi-C” method.
+At the same time, the advent of super-resolution photonic microscopy, which uses fluorescent DNA markers, has made it possible to visualize these chromosomal structures directly within the cell nucleus.

 Nucleosomes are organized into "clusters."